-Visit our Festivals and Events page to find all the information you need on planning your visit, presenters, schedules, and more.
+Visit our Telling Tales Festival page to find all the information you need on planning your visit, presenters, schedules, and more.

 It’s free!
 However, Telling Tales is a non-profit organization supporting literacy in our community, so donations will be gratefully accepted here or at the gate.

-Our 2022 Festival will be live and in person!
-It will be a two-day Festival at the Royal Botanical Gardens on September 24 & 25.
-Our beloved Nature Tales will become a very special part of our two-day Telling Tales Festival with a dedicated Nature Tales zone.
-Celebrating Graphic Novels (June) and Imagination Station programming (October–March) will remain virtual.
+Our 2023 Festival will be live and in person!
+It will be a two-day Festival at the Royal Botanical Gardens on September 16 & 17.

 Telling Tales runs rain or shine.
 There are tents and buildings that offer some shelter.

 Feel free to bring blankets and lawn chairs.
 Bring sunscreen and a hat, and bug spray doesn’t hurt either.
-We highly recommend that you bring your own reusable water bottle to fill up on fresh, free water at our Quench Cart.
+We highly recommend that you bring your own reusable water bottle to fill up on fresh, free water at RBG refilling stations indicated on the map.
 Bring an umbrella to chase the clouds away.
 Bring a few slightly used children’s books to donate to the Giant Book Swap & Shop and pick up a book bag from the Access Storage tent for your new treasures.

 The Festival is a family friendly event that will have programming for children from birth to teens!
 Visit the full schedule to see the recommended ages for each presentation.

-The Telling Tales 2022 Festival Guide will be available online and can be viewed and downloaded from our site.
-In an effort to reduce our environmental impact, this has been reduced to a one page handout but still has all the information you need, including maps and schedules.
-Printed Festival Guides will be available at the Information Tent at the entrance to Hendrie Park.
+The Telling Tales 2023 Festival Map & Guide is available online and can be viewed and downloaded from our site.
+In an effort to reduce our environmental impact, this has been reduced to a smaller handout but still has all the information you need, including maps and schedules.
+Printed Festival Guides will be available at the Information Booth at the entrance to Hendrie Park.

 Check out our Reading List to find your new favourites from this year and past seasons.
 You can sort by author, title, age, and theme.

 Families are encouraged to pick up a scavenger hunt card from the Telling Tales information booth.
-Once completed please return your card to the large dragonfly box—located at the TT info booth on your way out.
+Once completed please return your card to the large dragonfly box—located at the Telling Tales Info Booth on your way out.
 For each completed card, you will receive a complimentary book from Scholastic Canada and be entered into a draw for a Telling Tales Book/Swag bag (value $100).

 Six winners will be chosen and contacted by email shortly after the Festival.